The Economics of TV Cancellation: What Determines a Show's Fate?

 Most streaming shows are not produced by a single platform.
 They're co-productions, with international partners who fund part of the budget in exchange for distribution rights in specific territories.
 The show's value to the platform depends not just on its US performance, but on its performance across all the territories where it airs.
 A show that performs well in the US but fails in Germany, France, and Japan is less valuable than a show with a balanced global performance.

 This is why some Netflix shows get renewed even when US viewership is moderate — the international numbers can carry the show.
 And it's why other Netflix shows get cancelled despite strong US performance — the international numbers fell short.
 The math is global, not local.
+Startup, for example, was part of a co-production model that gave it a broader financial base than a fully platform-owned show.
+According to TVLine, the show's international performance was a key factor in its ability to sustain three seasons despite never being a blockbuster in any single market.

 Tax Write-Offs and Balance Sheet Engineering